cavo789/blog/blog/XXX/dagger-python/index.md

 Let's create a temporary folder for Dagger and jump in it: `mkdir /tmp/dagger && cd $_`,

-Please create there a Python script in a sub folder `src` and let's call it `src/main.py`:
+Please create there a Python script in a subfolder `src` and let's call it `src/main.py`:

 <details>
 <summary>src/main.py</summary>